Don’t Overlook These Money-Saving Tax Credits

 1. Earned Income Tax Credit

-The EITC falls into the “refundable” category, so that in some cases tax filers will receive money from the government if the credit exceeds their tax bill.
+The EITC falls into the “refundable” category, so in some cases tax filers will receive money from the government if the credit exceeds their tax bill.
 Unfortunately, government studies suggest that some 20% of households that are eligible for the EITC fail to claim it and miss out on that money.

 2. Saver’s Credit

-The Saver’s Credit benefits those with low-to-moderate incomes, to give them an incentive to save toward retirement.
+The Saver’s Credit benefits those with low-to-moderate incomes, to give them an incentive to save for retirement.
 It includes plans such as a traditional IRA or Roth IRA, SIMPLE IRA, SARSEP, 401(k), 403(b), 501(c)(18) or the governmental 457(b).

-Calculated on the first $2,000 socked away ($4,000 for married couples), the maximum credit for the 2023 tax year is $1,000 for an individual and $2,000 for married couples filing jointly.
+Calculated on the first $2,000 socked away ($4,000 for married couples), the maximum credit for the 2024 tax year is $1,000 for an individual and $2,000 for married couples filing jointly.
 However, the payout is often much less, reduced according to other deductions and credits taken.

 Don’t forget that many work-sponsored retirement plans offer matches on contributions, which means even more money for participants.